ADHD shows an aberrant response to expected reward as well as to received reward.

 Ventral striatum

-In the unaffected siblings, the results were identical except for the ventral striatum.
+In the non-affected siblings, the results were identical, with the exception of the ventral striatum.

-ADHD-HI symptom severity predicted higher orbitofrontal activity in response to immediate reward.
+ADHD-HI symptom severity predicted higher orbitofrontal activity in response to an immediate reward.

 2.2.
 Caudate nucleus and frontal eye field in reward maintenance in ADHD¶

-Feedback that no reward was received caused stronger activation in the left caudate nucleus and frontal eye field than feedback about rewards received in the control group, whereas in the ADHD-HI group, exactly the opposite, feedback that no reward was received caused weaker activation in the left caudate nucleus and frontal eye field than feedback about rewards received.
+In the control group, feedback that no reward was given caused stronger activation in the left caudate nucleus and in the frontal eye field than feedback about rewards received, while in the ADHD-HI group, feedback that no reward was given caused weaker activation in the left caudate nucleus and in the frontal eye field than feedback about rewards received.

 2.3.
 Nucleus accumbens and reward response¶

 Mice in which dopamine was chemically reduced in the nucleus accumbens showed a reduced response to offered rewards.
 The nucleus accumbens appears to dopaminergically moderate the response to rewards and aversive stimuli.
-In this context, motivational control by the nucleus accumbens appears to be stimulated by the mPFC via norepinephrine.
-Norepinephrine deficiency in the mPFC leads to dopamine deficiency in the nucleus accumbens with resultant changes in motivational control.
+Motivational control by the nucleus accumbens appears to be stimulated by the mPFC via noradrenaline.
+Noradrenaline deficiency in the mPFC leads to dopamine deficiency in the nucleus accumbens with the resulting changes in motivational control.

 2.4.
 Connectivity of the ventral striatum during reward reception: increased in ADHD¶

-ADHD sufferers show increased activity in the ventral striatum and superior frontal gyrus when receiving rewards, as well as increased connectivity between the ventral striatum and regions of motor control.
+People with ADHD show increased activity in the ventral striatum and superior frontal gyrus and increased connectivity between the ventral striatum and motor control regions when receiving rewards.

 Motivation is controlled by increased dopamine in the ventral striatum (nucleus accumbens).